Spike Robinson

-Henry Bertholf "Spike" Robinson (January 16, 1930 – October 29, 2001) was a jazz tenor saxophonist.
+Henry Bertholf "Spike" Robinson (January 16, 1930 – October 29, 2001) was an American jazz tenor saxophonist.
 He began playing at age twelve, recording on several labels, including Discovery, Hep and Concord.
 However, he sought an engineering degree and followed that profession for nearly 30 years.
 In 1981 he returned to recording music.

 Early life

 Robinson was born in Kenosha, Wisconsin on January 16, 1930.
 Beginning on alto saxophone in his early years, Robinson soon discovered that it was hard to make a living playing the kind of music he wanted to play.

 Later life and career

 In 1948, Robinson joined the US Navy as a musician and by 1950 was based in the UK.
 He was soon regularly jamming at London's Club Eleven, Downbeat Club and Studio 51 with leading UK beboppers, including Tommy Pollard, Johnny Dankworth and Victor Feldman.
 He made a few records for Carlo Krahmer's Esquire label but eventually was transferred home and demobilized.
 Unhappy with the music scene in the Chicago area, he took advantage of the G.I.
 Bill to study electronic engineering at university.

-For most of the next 30 years he lived and worked in Colorado, eventually taking up music again, this time playing tenor saxophone and working nights at local clubs.
+For most of the next three decades he lived and worked in Colorado, eventually taking up music by playing tenor saxophone at local clubs.
 A constant musical companion of these times was Dave Grusin.
-In 1981, Robinson recorded for the first time since his London sessions, which also featured pianist Victor Feldman and bassist Ray Brown.
-His album was Spike Robinson Plays Harry Warren.
-Encouraged to visit the UK by a British fan, in 1984 Robinson began a series of tours which were so successful that he took early retirement from his engineering job to turn to a full-time career in music, appearing with established British jazz musicians such as fellow tenor Dick Morrissey, pianist Bill Le Sage, bassist Alec Dankworth and drummer Bill Eyden, among others.
+In 1981, Robinson recorded with the pianist Victor Feldman and bassist Ray Brown for the album was Spike Robinson Plays Harry Warren.
+Encouraged to visit the UK by a British fan, in 1984 Robinson began a series of tours there.
+These were successful and Robinson took early retirement from his engineering job.
+He then played alongside British jazzmen including Dick Morrissey, pianist Bill Le Sage, bassist Alec Dankworth and drummer Bill Eyden, among others.

-Throughout the rest of the 1980s and into the early 1990s, he played at clubs and festivals throughout the UK, Europe and in various parts of the US, making his New York debut at Christmas 1990.
-A succession of albums, most as leader but some with artists such as Louis Stewart, Harry Edison, Al Cohn, Roy Williams and Claude Tissendier, attracted high critical and public praise.
+In the 1980s and early 1990s, he performed at clubs and festivals throughout the UK, Europe and in the US.
+In the latter he made his New York debut at Christmas 1990.
+He recorded a string of well received albums, mainly in the role of bandleader but also supporting Louis Stewart, Harry Edison, Al Cohn, Roy Williams and Claude Tissendier.
+By the early 1990s, Robinson was touring from his UK base, recording albums and headlining at clubs and festivals across Europe and the US.
+He moved permanently to England in 1989.

-Despite his bebop beginnings, the mature musician who emerged in the 1980s from self-imposed exile was a consummate ballad player who explored the endless archives of the Great American Songbook.
-His rhapsodic, breathy style is instantly identifiable and the effortless loping swing of everything he played.
-In the early 1990s, Robinson was touring extensively from a UK base, recording many albums and headlining at clubs and festivals in Europe and the USA.
-He moved to England in 1989.
-He died in Writtle, Essex on October 29, 2001.